zerodevapp/sdk/README.md

 ## Installation

-To use the SDK, install the core package along with any plugins you need:
+To use the SDK, install the core package and its peer dependencies (Viem & Permissionless), along with any plugins you need:

 ```bash
 npm install @zerodev/sdk @zerodev/ecdsa-validator viem permissionless